arpit-omprakash/100ProjectsOfCode/README.md

 ### Pong AI

-Add to the Pong program you created above, and create an AI opponent to play against in a single player mode.
+Add to the Pong program you created above.
+Create an AI opponent to play against in a single player mode.

-**Suggested Language**: Python (or any other language of choice) **Suggested Frameworks/Tools**: TensorFlow, PyTorch, AIGym **Example Implementation**:
+**Suggested Language**: Python (or any other language of choice) **Suggested Frameworks/Tools**: TensorFlow, PyTorch, openai/gym **Example Implementation**:

 ### Risk